Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   server_user: Admin            # Name of the server user #1 (technical user), default is "Admin".
   afk_time: 300                 # Time in seconds after which a player that is on spectators is considered being AFK.
 Default: -1, which is disabled
   ping_admin_on_crash: true     # Ping DCS Admin role in discord, when the server crashed.
 Default: true
-  missions_dir: %USERPROFILE%\Documents\Missions  # Central missions dir, if wanted.
-Default is the Missions dir below the instance home folder.
   autoscan: false               # Enable autoscan for new missions (and auto-add them to the mission list).
 Default: false
   channels:
     status: 1122334455667788    # The Discord channel to display the server status embed and players embed into.
 Right click on your channel and select "Copy Channel ID".